 Another important aspect of effective email campaigns in ecommerce is personalization.
 If you want to get the people on your list to visit your product pages and purchase, you have to make them feel like they have a personal connection with you.
 Personalized emails can help you establish and nurture relationships, build trust, remove fear, create excitement, and drive action.

-Consider the following statistics shared by SmartrMail that illustrate the power of personalization in email campaigns:
+Consider the following statistics shared by SmartrMail.com — they illustrate the power of personalization in email campaigns:

 - The open rate for emails with a personalized message is more than 30% higher than those without any personalization.